Am I a Transfer Student?

 Limitations on Transfer Credits

 A maximum of 76 credit hours may be transferred to the University of Lynchburg.
-Additionally, a minimum of 48 semester hours must be completed at Lynchburg to graduate.
+Additionally, a minimum of 30% of the required semester hours must be completed in residence at Lynchburg to earn a degree.
 Furthermore, at least 50% of the major and minor requirements must be completed through Lynchburg courses.
 Your senior year, defined as the last 33 semester hours, must also be completed at Lynchburg.

-Credits from quarter-hour systems convert to semester hours, with one-quarter hour equal to two-thirds of a semester hour.
+Credits from quarter-hour systems are converted to semester hours, with one-quarter hour equivalent to two-thirds of a semester hour.

 Transferring Credits and Graduation Requirements